kaltun-dev/jujube-farm/README.md

 ### Work based in other code

-+ [W3 Schools](https://www.w3schools.com/) - used daily for variety of concepts, problems and deeper understanding of both HTML and CSS.
++ [W3 Schools](https://www.w3schools.com/) - used daily for variety of problems and for deeper understanding of both HTML and CSS concepts.
-+ [kevin powels Youtube channel](https://www.youtube.com/watch?v=u044iM9xsWU&list=LL&index=4&t=1157s) - Used for learning about flexbox..
++ [kevin powels Youtube channel](https://www.youtube.com/watch?v=u044iM9xsWU&list=LL&index=4&t=1157s) - Amazing flex-box tutorial, used it to understand flexbox..
 + [mohamed haroon Youtube channel](https://www.youtube.com/watch?v=qPvekXHaESc&list=LL&index=2) - Used for hero image using flexbox..
-+ ["Love Running" footer code](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/12ba169db7b34b82b137edd825af6a02/) - for the footer and why choose us section.
++ ["Love Running" footer code](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/12ba169db7b34b82b137edd825af6a02/) - Used for the footer and why choose us section.
-+ ["easy toturials youtube channel](https://www.youtube.com/watch?v=oYRda7UtuhA&list=LL&index=6&t=415s) - for inspiring our-farm and our- produce section using flexbox.
++ ["easy toturials youtube channel](https://www.youtube.com/watch?v=oYRda7UtuhA&list=LL&index=6&t=415s) used for our-farm and our- produce section using flexbox.

 ### Acknowledgements

--	To the Code Institute for the course material, lectures and their grounded guidlines for the projects.
+-	To the Code Institute for the course material, lectures and their grounded guidlines for the project.

 -	To the Slack community for being so helpful despite asking 3 or more questions everyday.
 Thank you for the dozens of informative groups.

 - To [W3schools](https://www.w3schools.com/)  for general reference regarding sytax, tags, elements and everything in between.

-- To my mentor Rahul, being so supportive in many ways, postive and encouraging.
+- To my mentor Rahul, for being supportive in many ways, postive and encouraging throughout the project.

--	And finally to my three beautiful children, for being patient & understanding whilst i was doing this project day and night.
+-	And finally to my three beautiful children, for being patient & understanding  with me, whilst i was doing this project day and night.